 Just like last year, Mind the Product was very inspiring and made us feel, once again, proud to be part of the product management tribe.
 All of the presenters did a wonderful job in sharing their stories to help all of us be better product managers.

-This year’s conference emphasized the importance and challenges of human relationships in product management – internal relationships within the organization and the relationships that product managers have with their customers.
+This year’s Mind the Product emphasized the importance and challenges of human relationships in product management – internal relationships within the organization and the relationships that product managers have with their customers.

 Product managers play a key role not only in shaping internal company culture, but also in the customer’s perception of their organization.
 And you can choose if you a) want to solve your customers’ problems or b) if you want to exploit them.
 Choose wisely.